We can all agree that:

-Most attempts to innovate are product-driven.
-Someone has a cool idea for a product.
-And then a marketing team has to find a market for the new concept.
+Most attempts to launch new products are based on a “cool idea for a product”.
+And then, a marketing team has to figure out how to sell this new concept.

-Products are born this way because it’s less demanding to start with an idea than with an audience.
+Products are born this way because it’s less demanding to start with a product idea than with what your audience may want.